yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`CC`
       The minimal command and arguments used to run the C compiler.

+   :term:`CCACHE_DISABLE`
+      When inheriting the :ref:`ref-classes-ccache` class, the
+      :term:`CCACHE_DISABLE` variable can be set to "1" in a recipe to disable `Ccache` support.
+This is useful when the recipe is known to not support it.

    :term:`CFLAGS`
       Specifies the flags to pass to the C compiler.
 This variable is exported to an environment variable and thus made visible to the